ratnesh1729/dotfiles/README.md

 ### Sky color mode
   * Cloning recursively automatically installs `sky-color-clock`.
 In order to get weather info you need to replace variable `API-Key` in the display/_init.el file.
-Also include proper latitude and city id in the same place.
+Also include proper latitude and city id in the same place

+### Org Mode
+  * I started using org mode for tasks, and also starting on using it for writing source code and converting from org to latex and related.
+  * I hope to update the org mode conf file as I use it more.